 The conference, held at Albany Law School, focused on setting and assessing foundational objectives for law students, as well as what some law schools have already done to better structure curriculum and prepare students to meet proposed new American Bar Association standards.
-For further information on the CELT Conference, please check out the website below, which contains videos, pictures, and materials from the conference.

 This one day program will be a hands-on collaborative workshop which addresses significant challenges in teaching interviewing and counseling.
 The program will be of interest not only to faculty who teach in-depth courses on interviewing and counseling but also to those faculty who supervise these practice skills in clinics, and those who integrate I/C exercises into doctrinal, lawyering or legal writing courses.